Law & Advisory Boutique Dedicated to Civil Society & Emergent Technology

 Through years of public service and private industry, we have been dedicated to rule of law and personal sovereignty.
 Our dedication is based on the principles of a free society safe from exploitation and harm – whether at the hands of state or private sector actors.
 We are a bulwark against overreaching and exploitative behaviors.

-Arktouros means “Guardian/Watcher of the Bear,” from Ancient Greek.
+Arktouros means “Guardian of the Bear,” from Ancient Greek.
 The brightest star in the northern hemisphere, aside Ursa Major (the Great Bear).
-Also called the “night-watcher,” revolving about the northern pole, seeming never to set.
+Also called the “night-watcher”: vigilantly circling the northern pole, seeming never to set.

 Wide variety of clientele from cutting edge cryptographic startups to top-three financial services firms.